im95able/Rea/README.md

 *IDPosContainer* stores indices of *IDSlotContainer* slots, which correspond to objects stored *ValueContainer*.
 E.g., third object of *IDPosContainer* is an index of an *IDSlotContainer* slot, and that slot points to the third object of *ValueContainer*.
 Once past the end object is moved to the erased location, its index inside *IDSlotContainer* is also moved to the corresponding location of *IDSlotContainer*.
 In that way all lookup operations are done in constant time.

 ## Usage
 As stated earlier the main difference between the SlotList and the SlotMap is in iteration.
 It's not possible to iterate through the objects stored in SlotMap using their ids.
 IDs can only be used for lookup.
-For iteration regular RandomAccess iterators are used (by default `std::vector::iterator`, as with SlotList you can change the internal containers, "Discussion" section shows how to do that).
+For iteration regular RandomAccess iterators are used (by default `std::vector::iterator`.
+As with SlotList you can change the internal containers.
+"Discussion" section shows how to do that).

 Considering all of the users objects are kept in a contiguous array, and all erased objects are destructed, there is no need for controlled or regulated version of SlotMap.